Voluntary Care Agreement vs Special Needs Agreements

 Key Differences Between VCA and SNA

-- Both are voluntary agreements: Parents must consent.
+- They are voluntary agreements: Parents must consent.

 - Parents retain legal guardianship and decision-making authority.